algorand/go-algorand/data/transactions/logic/TEAL_opcodes_v5.md

 - Bytecode: 0x4f {uint8}
 - Stack: ..., A, [N items] &rarr; ..., [N items], A
 - remove the value at depth N in the stack and shift above items down so the Nth deep value is on top of the stack.
 Fails if stack depth <= N.
-- Availability: v5
+- Introduced In: v5

 ## concat

 - Bytecode: 0x50
 - Stack: ..., A: []byte, B: []byte &rarr; ..., []byte
 - join A and B
-- Availability: v2
+- Introduced In: v2

 `concat` fails if the result would be greater than 4096 bytes.